jwoogerd/Improvise/paper/Improvise.md

 ####Hagl

-Hagl is a DSL embedded in Haskell that allows for easy and modular definitions of games.
  In Hagl, a game is an instance of the Game type class:
 	class GameTree (TreeType g) => Game g where type TreeType g :: * -> * -> *
     		type State g